grossbart/image_resize/README.markdown

 Changelog
 ---------

+* 1.2.0 (November 29, 2008)
+	* Added a cropping option to crop images to any dimension.
+	* Removed restriction where images needed to be in public/ directory.
+	* Changed image_resize_image_tag function to allow more options while keeping backwards compatibility.
 * 1.1.1 (November 21, 2008)
 	* Changed name of Github repository to prevent errors when installing the plugin.
 * 1.1.0 (November 12, 2008)